ibm-cloud-docs/cloud-object-storage/cli/curl.md

 ## Get bucket metadata
 {: #curl-bucket-metadata}

-Note the use of the config API endpoint is not the same as the endpoint for your bucket itself.
+Note the use of the config API endpoint isn't the same as the endpoint for your bucket itself.
 Use of this command returns metadata for the specified bucket.

 ```
 curl https://config.cloud-object-storage.cloud.ibm.com/v1/b/{my-bucket} \